 Perimeter security in its purest form certainly isn’t a new concept.
-In fact building vast structures that act as a deterrent have been in existence for thousands of years.
+In fact, building vast structures that act as a deterrent has been in existence for thousands of years.
 The Romans for example built Hadrian’s Wall around 122 AD while the Great Wall of China was originally built to fend off nomadic invaders from the north.
-However gradually by the 19th century, gigantic man-made structures made way for smaller, cost effective methods such as chain-link fencing, and by the 1950’s electronic sensors and motion detectors were being used to enhance perimeter security further.
+However gradually by the 19th century, gigantic man-made structures made way for smaller, cost-effective methods such as chain-link fencing, and by the 1950s electronic sensors and motion detectors were being used to enhance perimeter security further.

 Of course in modern-day society, it’s not the invading hordes you’re trying to keep out but individuals intent on criminal activity who might otherwise sneak through undetected.
 Despite this, the goal of perimeter security has always remained the same and that is to control who can or can’t enter your premises.

 If you’re looking to implement better premises security the question is where do you start?
 Let’s take a closer look…

 Like any good project, the level of execution is only as good as the planing and when it comes to premises security, this means doing a risk assessment.
 The methodology behind any good security risk assessment is based on the relationship between 4 key factors and these are:

 Assets – Do you have any useful or valuable resources within the premises?